Gman-Superfly/Complexity_from_Constraints/docs/DASHBOARD_P3.md

 # Precision Layer Dashboard (Phase 2 P3)

+Mini dashboard, but I really don't like it, for sure this won't be a full feature, I would prefer not to do this, for now streamlit can live...

 Dashboard script: `tools/p3_dashboard.py`

 Use Streamlit + Polars to visualize precision, stability, and energy telemetry recorded by the existing loggers.